keysight-kcos/spirit-box/tutorials/visualization/README.md

 ## Scrape log data using Telegraf

-The first step is saving the telegraf configuration file that will parse the Json in the logs.
+The first step is changing the telegraf configuration file that will parse the Json in the logs.
 The default conf file is located:

 ```/etc/telegraf/telegraf.conf```

+Replace the default conf file with the file provided.

 Replace ```files = ["..."]``` with the filepath to the spirit-box log.